tartley/tartley.github.io/posts/undocumented-feature-of-the-week-pip_download_cache.md

 <!--
-.. title: Undocumented feature of the week: $PIP_DOWNLOAD_CACHE
+.. title: TIL: Undocumented feature of the week: $PIP_DOWNLOAD_CACHE
 .. slug: undocumented-feature-of-the-week-pip_download_cache
 .. date: 2010-07-13 12:46:15-05:00
-.. tags: geek,software,python
+.. tags: geek,software,python,til
-.. link:
-.. description:
-.. type: text
 -->

 Use Python?
 You should be using [*Pip*](http://pypi.python.org/pypi/pip).
 A replacement for